syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/AutoComplete-Popup.md

 Specifies whether to show gripper at the bottom right of a DropDownContainer.
 By default it is true.</td></tr>
 </table>

-> Note: The AutoComplete dropdown can be closed by calling AutoComplete.CloseDropDown() method.
+N> The AutoComplete dropdown can be closed by calling AutoComplete.CloseDropDown() method.

 {% highlight C# %}